Revanth-3995/Football-Strategy-Optimization/README.md

-# Football Strategy Optimization using Spatial Event Data Analytics & Machine Learning (Phases 1-13)
+# Football Strategy Optimization using Spatial Event Data Analytics & Machine Learning

 Welcome to the **Football Strategy Optimization Platform** — a premium, publication-grade analytics and strategy optimization suite designed for professional managers, scouts, and performance analysts.